Who are you, Charlie Brown is streaming now on Apple TV+.

-First published in 1950, Charles M. Schulz’ Peanuts became one of the most famous global comic strips.
-However, its origins were born in a small local newspaper under the title, Li’l Folks.
-Here, Charles Schulz or Sparky to his family and friends would begin to shape the style and vision of his work.
-While at the same time, giving birth to Charlie Brown, a boy who would reflect many of Schulz childhood experiences.
-It is here where Michael Bonfiglio’s delightful and loving documentary of Schulz begins.
-His life, creativity and talent viewed through the Peanuts gang he loved and cherished as Charlie Brown asks, who am I?
+First published in 1950, Charles M. Schulz’s Peanuts became one of the most famous global comic strips ever committed to the press.
+Peanuts started life in a small local newspaper under the title, Li’l Folks, where Schulz or Sparky, to his family and friends, would begin to shape the characters, style and vision we all came to love.
+Here, Schulz gave life to Charlie Brown, a boy who reflected many of his own childhood experiences.
+Michael Bonfiglio’s delightful and loving documentary of Schulz begins here, exploring Schulz’s creativity and talent through the Peanuts gang he loved and cherished as his most famous character, Charlie Brown, asks, who am I?

-Over the twenty years since Charlie Brown and Peanuts retired from the press following the death of Schulz, they continue to win new hearts and minds.
-Their enduring appeal rooted in the intelligence, wit and charm of their creator.
-A man who dedicated his life to a diversity of character’s who changed the comic strip world forever.
-But, as Who are you, Charlie Brown? demonstrates the lasting legacy of Schulz work goes far beyond the pop culture popularity of his characters.
-Here, Schulz belief in diversity, unity and hope dovetailed with an honest, loving and intelligent dissection of childhood.
-The result a comic strip every kid and adult could relate to, each character representing the diversity of our world.
-Each story a loving tribute to the anxieties, magic, belief and disappointment that surround childhood experience.
+Over the twenty years since Charlie Brown and Peanuts retired from the press following the death of Schulz, they continued to win new hearts and minds.
+Their enduring appeal is rooted in the intelligence, wit and charm of their creator, who dedicated his life to a diversity of characters who changed the world.

 READ MORE: THE SNOOPY SHOW